 Here are some tips for reusing plastic

 - Handle plastic with care.
 Try not to heat it, subject it to UV damage, or physically damage it.
 “Stressing” plastic with high temperatures or physical damage can cause it to leach potentially harmful chemicals.
 I wash these bags by hand with mild soap and lukewarm water, and I hang them to dry.
 (Please note that I am not a health professional, scientist, or expert.
 Always seek professional help for your health concerns or questions.)

 - Can’t use it?
 See if anyone else can!
-Donate it to a local refill store (many have a “free containers” section), give existing bags to pet owners for pet waste, or post it for free on a local online buy and swap group.
+Donate it to a local refill store (many have a “free containers” section), give existing bags to pet owners for pet waste, or post it for free on a local online buy-and-swap group.